ironbee/ironbee/clipp/clipp.md

 Note that the final connection may have less than *n* transactions, i.e., it will have the remainder.

-If given a distrbution and distrbution parameters, the value of *n* will be chosen at random for each output input.
-Supported distrbutions are:
+If given a distribution and distribution parameters, the value of *n* will be chosen at random for each output input.
+Supported distributions are:

 - uniform:*min*,*max* --- Uniform distribution from [*min*, *max*].
 - binomial:*t*,*p* --- Binomial distribution of *t* trials with *p* chance of